 A strategic advisor in your business sale should be your partner, someone who will dedicate the time to treat your business as if they were an integral part of the company.
 Moreover, your strategic advisor should be knowledgeable and experienced within your specific industry and be able to leverage industry contacts and knowledge to identify the best acquirer for your company.

-The Stansberry Firm is a specialized boutique firm with specific experience related to the rental, distribution, manufacturing and energy industries.
+The Stansberry Firm is a specialized boutique firm with specific experience related to the rental and related businesses.
 We are not a large corporate firm and cannot field a softball team with our staff, but we do have “corporate” experience, a large qualified and diverse buyer network, a proven track record of success and, we guarantee a very personalized turn-key service.
 Read more about how we succeed over a larger, general advisory group.
 We can also provide references of former clients that you can contact, who will tell you that with our help, they achieved the maximum sale price in their business sale.
 They will also share their experience that our involvement was “self-funding” and gave them piece of mind that their transaction was handled correctly.

 Cash-flow can be drastically affected by several different aspects of the business including payroll, rental rates, fleet management, sales strategies and facility costs and set-up, among many other factors, and often, maximizing cash-flow is a function of improving several of those factors.
 It’s important for business owners and management to understand industry benchmarks and practices in order to develop realistic goals that will help the company maximize cash-flow potential.